racket/racket/build.md

 suitable variables, such as `DIST_NAME` or `RELEASE_MODE`, the same as for `make client`.

-## 3. Contibuting to Racket Development
+## 3. Contributing to Racket Development

 The Racket developers are happy to receive bug reports and improvements to the implementation and documentation through GitHub issues and pull